Why Choose Biotechnology?

 Job opportunities exist in most industries that conduct research and development programs.
 Biotechnology graduates are especially marketable, since the hands-on experiments conducted at Ferris give students real-world experience in a controlled laboratory setting.
 In fact, over 90 percent of graduates have jobs in the industry or are enrolled in graduate or professional schools.

 First year student admission is open to high school graduates (or equivalent) who demonstrate academic preparedness, maturity and seriousness of purpose with educational backgrounds appropriate to their chosen program of study.
-High School courses and grade point average, ACT composite score, and ACT reading and mathematics subscores will be considered in the admission and placement process.
-Transfer students must have at least 12 credits at the time of application with a minimum 2.0 overall GPA including an English and mathematics course, or they must provide their high school records and ACT scores for admission review.
+High School courses and grade point average, ACT/SAT16 composite score, and ACT/SAT16 reading and mathematics subscores will be considered in the admission and placement process.
+Transfer students must have at least 12 credits at the time of application with a minimum 2.0 overall GPA including an English and mathematics course, or they must provide their high school records and ACT/SAT16 scores for admission review.

 General Education Requirements

 The Biotechnology program leads to a bachelor of science degree.
-Graduation requires a minimum 2.0 GPA overall and a minimum of 121 credits including completion of all general education requirements as outlined on the General Education website.
+Graduation requires a minimum 2.0 GPA overall, and no grade lower than a C- in science and math courses.
+A minimum of 121 credits including completion of all general education requirements as outlined on the General Education website.

 LEAD ADVISOR: Dr. Brad Isler

 ADVISOR: Kim Ducat

 820 Campus Drive/ASC 2004